swina/nuxpresso-docs/src/guide/nuxpresso-strapi.md

 - standard settings

-## Custom config and controllers
+## Custom API models and controllers

-Following are the custom configuration and controllers created by nuxpresso-strapi-template
+Following are the custom models and controllers created by nuxpresso-strapi-template

 ### API

 #### Articles

+**Path -** ./api/articles/models/article.js

 ```
-// api/articles/models/article.js

 'use strict';
 module.exports = {
     lifecycles : {